WhelWomen's Health Evidence Lab

 Lipedema

-A metabolic and inflammatory condition that affects women almost exclusively and is routinely misdiagnosed; among the most neglected in the field.
+A metabolic and inflammatory condition that affects women almost exclusively and is routinely misdiagnosed, and among the most neglected in the field.

 MetabolicInflammation